 Putting it all together, we see that this argument isn't subject to any of the three flaws of God of the gaps reasoning.

 We’ve finally finished the three independent arguments for an intelligent cause.
-In the next episode, which will be the final one of this miniseries, we’re going to summarize and clarify our three arguments.
+In the next essay, which will be the final one of this miniseries, we’re going to summarize and clarify our three arguments.
 We’ll also tie up any loose ends we still have from this miniseries, as well as discuss what still needs to be done.

 But, before moving on, we’d like to raise a problem that may be bothering some of our listeners.
 We’ve presented three arguments from three distinct features of modern physics which each independently indicate that our universe resulted from an intelligent cause.
 We even saw Penrose analogize the selection of our amazingly improbable initial conditions to a Creator placing a pin into a small region of phase space.